fabianaferreira/automation-and-scripting-intro/README.md

 There are different shells, and each one of them has its advantages and disadvantages.
 In this repository, we're focusing on bash scripts, but I use [zsh](https://www.zsh.org/) as my current shell for its nice extras and for [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), the open-source framework to manage the `zsh` configurations.

+### What's the difference between a shell and a terminal?

+A shell is a command-line interpreter, it processes commands and outputs the results and it's a layer that sits on top of the kernel.
+On the other hand, a terminal is a text input and output environment that runs a shell and allows us to enter commands.

 ## Setting up the permissions for scripts

 Every script, by default, will not have the necessary permissions so we can execute them; this is a security matter since scripts can be powerful and harm your system.
 So, how do we grant access to it so we can run?